Tapiola – hub of culture, arts and sports

 The Sports Park of Tapiola is located in the area surrounding the Urheilupuisto metro station which provides travellers with direct access to a large sports hub as well events at the Espoo Metro Arena.

-You can read more about development projects in Tapiola from our Finnish website.
+You can read about Tapiola in Finnish from our Finnish website.

 Companies operating in the area: